alpscode/website/content/blog/intro-to-fpl-analytics.md

 - Remember that point outcomes are probabilistic, and follow a simple (but noisy) distribution.
   Something as simple as betting odds is a better indicator of future GW returns.
   - [EV Calculator](https://fploptimized.com/calculator.html)
-- If you want to check expected returns for more than 1 GW, either develop your own model, or use a prediction (premium or free) model
+- If you want to check expected returns for more than 1 GW, either develop your own model, or use a prediction (premium or free) model.
-.
   - We have a list of available prediction models on our Discord server.
 - There are millions of paths to choose from.
 Use optimization to find out the  "Expected Value Optimal" strategy to minimize the transfers that you need to evaluate.
   - [Excel](https://youtube.com/playlist?list=PLrIyJJU8_viOLw3BovPDx5QLKkCb8XOTp) and [Python](https://youtube.com/playlist?list=PLrIyJJU8_viOags1yudB_wyafRuTNs1Ed) tutorials to learn how optimization models are developed.